0xAX/linux-insides/mm/linux-mm-2.md

         .flags  = IORESOURCE_MEM,
 };

 As I wrote about `request_regions` is used for registering of I/O port region and this macro used in many [places](http://lxr.free-electrons.com/ident?i=request_region) in the kernel.
 For example let's look on the [drivers/char/rtc.c](https://github.com/torvalds/linux/blob/master/char/rtc.c).
 This source code file provides [Real Time Clock](http://en.wikipedia.org/wiki/Real-time_clock) interface in the linux kernel.
-As every kernel module, `rtc` module contains `module_init` defintion:
+As every kernel module, `rtc` module contains `module_init` definition:

 ```C
 module_init(rtc_init);